Lower Gastrointestinal (GI) Tract X-ray

 Your physician will give you detailed instructions on how to prepare for your lower GI imaging.

-You may be asked to remove some or all of your clothes and to wear a gown during the exam.
-You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
+You may need to remove some clothing and/or change into a gown for the exam.
+Remove jewelry, removable dental appliances, eyeglasses, and any metal objects or clothing that might interfere with the x-ray images.

 What does the x-ray equipment look like?